whileseated/call_the_shots/07_README_call_the_shots.md

 ### Player Selection System
 The application begins by calling `autocomplete_player()` from the ui_components module.
 This function:
-1. Presents the user with an autocomplete interface for selecting a golf player
+1. Presents the user with an autocomplete interface for selecting a player
 2. Returns two values: the player's full name (as a string) and the player's unique ID (as a string or integer)
 3. The returned player name is then formatted by replacing spaces with underscores using the `.replace(' ', '_')` method
 4. The player ID is stored for later use in retrieving the player's shot data

 ### Round Selection System
 After player selection, the application calls `select_round()` from the ui_components module.
 This function:
-1. Presents the user with a menu of available golf rounds
+1. Presents the user with a menu of available rounds
 2. Returns a single value representing the selected round number
 3. The round number is stored as the variable `round_selected` for subsequent operations

 ### Hole Selection System
 Following round selection, the application calls `select_hole()` from the ui_components module.
 This function:
-1. Presents the user with a menu of golf holes available for the previously selected round
+1. Presents the user with a menu of holes available for the previously selected round
 2. Returns a single value representing the selected hole number
 3. The hole number is stored as the variable `hole_selected` for subsequent operations